BabylonJS/OldDocumentationSite/content/how_to/material/Multi_Materials.md

 ---
-PG_TITLE: Multi Materials
+PG_TITLE: How To Use Multi Materials
 ---

-# Multi Materials
+# How To use Multi Materials

 A multi-material is used to apply different materials to different parts of the same object as you can see below